INCF/nineml-spec/lib9ml/python/doc/abstraction_layer_api/source/src_rst/tutorials/interfacing_pynn.rst

 Interfacing to PyNN (NEST & NEURON)
 -----------------------------------

-To use a component with pyNN; we construct the component as we have been doing previously; then we construct a class that pyNN can use for simulation.
-If we are using the neuron-backend, this internally takes care of creating and compiling the relevant mod-file for the simulation, and if we are using the NEST back-end, it will automatically create the relevant module.
+To use a component with PyNN; we construct the component as we have been doing previously; then we construct a class that PyNN can use for simulation.
+If we are using the NEURON backend, this internally takes care of creating and compiling the relevant mod-file for the simulation, and if we are using the NEST back-end, it will automatically create the relevant module.